petejkim/autoparts/README.md

 * Some packages may require 512MB RAM or more.

-### Getting Started

 ### Usage

 In this doc we will refer to installable packages as "parts".
 You can view all the parts which Autoparts supports by running the following command:

     $ parts search

 Autoparts will automatically update upon boot, but if needed you can manually update the repo if you are not seeing the latest updates:

     $ parts update

 To install a part (or update an existing part), utilize the install command.
 For example, to install PostgresQL you will need to run the following command:

     $ parts install postgresql

 Certain parts such as databases will need to be started in order to utilize.
 Some box templates will start a database upon boot, but if not you can start/stop it manually.

     $ parts start postgresql
     $ parts stop postgresql

 For a full list of commands, run `parts help`.